ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/ParameterID_structs.rst

 ============================

 Every used struct, which is unique to the ParameterID, is declared in a separate header ``uz_ParameterID_data.h``.
 This includes the global structs and individual structs of each ``ID-state``.
-They are all declared in the common header, to ensure data integrity over each separate ``ID-state``.
+They are all declared in the common header to ensure data integrity over each separate ``ID-state``.
 Listed below are the global structs, which are not specific to one individual state.

 .. doxygenenum:: uz_ParaID_Control_selection